gezielcarvalho/development-environment/README.md

-Here is a revised version of your README file with improvements, corrections, and a **Table of Contents** for better organization:
+Here’s how to update the README file with **instructions for the initial setup** using the `init-containers.sh` script.
+The update includes how the script works, what it does, and a warning for users about resetting their `.env` and `docker-compose.yaml`.

 ---